fixed Braces for teeth

 Traditional Braces

 Fixed braces for teeth are the first thing that comes to mind for most people when they think of orthodontic treatment.
-They are the traditional ‘train track’ look of brackets fitted to the front surface of your teeth and connected with an archwire (and sometimes colourful elastic bands or ties).
+They are the traditional type of brackets fitted to the front surface of your teeth and connected with an archwire (and sometimes colourful elastic bands or ties).
 This system is the tried-and-true method of achieving a straighter smile and, with advancements in technology, fixed braces are more efficient and discreet than ever before!

 Clear Braces For Clear Results